 Occasionally applicants will be required to provide a portfolio and/or a presentation for the interview panel.

-When suitable, candidates may be required to undergo some form of job related testing to ascertain their knowledge and skills.
+When suitable, candidates may be required to undergo some form of position related testing to ascertain their knowledge and skills.
 Testing is based on the knowledge and skills required for the position and will be administered to candidates consistently.

 The page you are attempting to view is not currently compatible